 SAP appeals are generally reviewed within 14 days after due date.
 SAP appeal decisions are delivered via KCTCS student email.

-The Financial Aid Office is currently reviewing SAP Appeals for Summer 2019 and Fall 2019.
+The Financial Aid Office is currently reviewing SAP Appeals for Fall 2019 and Spring 2020.

 1.1 Purpose and Scope

 Federal regulations mandate that a student receiving financial aid under Title IV programs must maintain Satisfactory Academic Progress (SAP) in his/her course of study regardless of whether or not financial aid is awarded each semester.
 Students are responsible for understanding and adhering to the satisfactory academic progress policy.
 SAP will be measured at the end of each term for all students and is measured based on the standards below.
 Federal Regulations specify minimum standards for these measures, but KCTCS may set stricter standards in its policy.

 - Quantitative (67% Rule Hours earned divided by Hours Attempted)